California criminal law: Felonies

-A felony crime is a more serious crime where the punishment of death or imprisonment in a state prisonis annexed.
+A felony crime is a more serious crime where the punishment of death or imprisonment in a state prison is annexed.
 A person found guilty of a felony can also be granted probation instead of a prison sentence.
 If a person is granted probation with Imposition of Sentence Suspended, the California Supreme Court in four different cases, Stephens v.
 Toomey 1959, People v.
 Banks 1953, People v.
 Howard, People v.
 Chavez 2018 has ruled there is no judgement of conviction.
 If a person is granted probation, the court can impose many conditions on a grant of probation (conditions of probations are not sentences), including up to one year in county jail, money fines up to the maximum allowed by state law, and restitution to the victim for actual losses.
 In addition, the court may impose other conditions as long as the conditions are reasonably related to the defendant's crime, or to future criminality.

 A felony crime requires a finding of guilt and a punishment of Death or Imprisonment which is annexed upon conviction.
 See Cal Penal Code sections 15 and 16.
 Without Death or Imprisonment annexed upon a final judgment of conviction, there is no felony crime.